surh/wheelP/README.md

 This is an R package that is distributed with the aim on ensuring reproducibility.
 The code was designed and tested to work specifically with the data in the package.

-For the code that fits the neural network, visit our sister repository [wheelPi](https://github.com/clingsz/wheelPi).
+For the code that fits the neural network visit our sister repository [wheelPi](https://github.com/clingsz/wheelPi).

 # Installation